PDanjuma/RFM-Analysis/README.md

 |------|---------|
 | **SQL** | Data extraction, RFM calculation, decile ranking |
 | **Power BI** | Dashboard, visualisations, segmentation table |

+---

+## 💡 Why RFM?

+- ✅ **Works with any transactional data** — e-commerce, subscriptions, retail, SaaS
+- ✅ **Easy to build** — if you have order history, RFM can be built in SQL
+- ✅ **Easy to automate** — once built, the model can be scheduled and fed directly into your CRM for automated lifecycle campaigns
+- ✅ **Fully behaviour-based** — every score is derived purely from real purchase behaviour.
+No surveys.
+No assumptions.